pexip/plugin-recording-rtmp/README.md

 }
 ```

-In case we want to define an **Static RTMP URI**, you only only have to define it in the file:
+In case you want to define an **static RTMP URI**, you only only have to define it in the file:

 ```json
 {